Ramtin92/PUMA/README.md

  Start executing the code by `python run_puma.py`

 # Authors
-This software is written by Ramtin Hosseini, Neda Hassanpour, Liping Liu, and Soha Hassoun (Soha.Hassoun@tufts.edu).<br>
+This software is written by Ramtin Hosseini, Neda Hassanpour, Liping Liu, and Soha Hassoun (Ramtin.Hosseini@tufts.edu).<br>
 **Paper title:** Pathway Activity Analysis and Metabolite Annotation for Untargeted Metabolomics using Probabilistic Modeling